Menu

 Challenging government licences, permits, plans, quotes

-An environmental permit or licence allows you to carry on various activities which may have an impact on the environment and human health and usually states clear conditions to minimise the damage.
-A typical permit or licence holder could be any industrial operator, such as a power plant, waste treatment plant, factory or any other carrier of an activity that might pollute the air, water or land.
+An environmental permit or licence allows you to carry on various activities which may have an impact on the environment and human health and usually states clear conditions aimed to minimise the damage.
+A typical permit or licence holder would be any industrial operator, such as a power plant, waste treatment plant, factory or any other carrier of an activity that might pollute the air, water or land.
 A typical applicant could be the land owner or person living in the area around that operator.

 Review mechanisms